Code-Institute-Submissions/theCupCakeFactory/README.md

 * Click on logo to confirm that it navigates to the home page.
 * Click on all navigation links to verify that they direct to the correct pages.
 * Verify that the current page the user is on, is highlighted as active in the menu with border underline.
-* Verify that the navigation menu adjusts to the size of differnet screens.
-The navigation menu should shift from right to left and cwnter for moblies.
+* Verify that the navigation menu adjusts to the size of different screens.
+The navigation menu should shift from right to left and center for mobiles.

 2. Home page
-* Verification that the banner on the hero imgae plays when the page is loaeded and continues to do so
+* Verification that the banner on the hero image plays when the page is loaded and continues to do so
-* Verify thta the animation on the three images plays once the page is loaded.
+* Verify that the animation on the three images plays once the page is loaded.
 * Verify that the call to action contact button redirects to the correct page.

 3. Gallery